modonohoe/aurora-chasers-ireland/README.md

 Trade-off: I determined that creating a section for accommodation and car rental options was less of a priority than the inclusion of solar and general weather information in this iteration of the website based on the table above.

 ### Structure and Skeleton
+Based on the target audience for this site (all ages, all backgrounds), it is important that the site is easy to navigate and will be in the form of a Hierarchical Tree Structure.
+The site will be intuitive with hover features and the navigation will be learnable with a consistent header and footer across all pages.
+The user will be assured by feedback when links are clicked.

 #### Wireframes
+The below wireframes for desktop and mobile devices show the balance between the various elements on each page.

+We do not want to overwhelm them with choices when they visit the site (which could cause them to leave or become frustrated).
+With this in mind, page numbers will be kept to a minimum (less choice).
+There is a 404 page to redirect the user to the home page in case of an error.

 ### Features